 On the traditional labor side, Pete helps clients craft comprehensive labor strategies, conducts union-free training and union-avoidance campaigns, and supports clients in the full range of matters associated with organized workforces (from multi-state arbitrations and collective bargaining to work stoppages, unfair labor practice (ULP) charges, secondary boycotts, and 10(j) injunctions).
 Pete takes special pride in charting creative bargaining solutions to achieve labor cost savings and productivity enhancements in even the most mature labor contracts as well as routinely being hired to negotiate “first contracts.”
 Pete has experience working with a number of unions, including the Teamsters, Steelworkers, UAW, UFCW, Canadian Auto Workers, IBEW, Utility Workers, Service Workers, UNITE, PACE, Sheet Metal Workers, SIEU, the Carpenters, and many others.

 Apart from representing clients on a regional and national basis, Pete also has an international component to his practice, representing a number of Japanese and other foreign clients in the U.S. and assisting numerous domestic clients in international employment matters around the world (from ex pat agreements, unfair competition matters, and visa / mobility issues to cross-border disputes, terminations, and employment / secondment contracts).
 As an extension of his international practice and leadership of the firm’s Global Services Practice Group, Morse has had the privilege of accompanying Indiana's Governor on two recent trade missions to Asia and serving as official labor counsel to the government of Mexico, is an Executive Officer for the Japan-America Society of Indiana, serves as a Director for TerraLex (an affiliation of international law firms able to provide legal support to Barnes & Thornburg clients in more than 150 jurisdictions worldwide), and is the co-chairman of the TerraLex International Labour Practice Group.
-As part of his international practice, Pete has assisted clients and conducted business in numerous countries, including (most frequently) Canada, Mexico, Japan, Thailand, Vietnam, South Korea, Singapore, Malaysia, China, Ukraine, Russia, France, England, Scotland, Ireland, Germany, Italy, Belgium, Sweden, Brazil, Chile, Sri Lanka, India, Turkey, Israel, South Africa, and Puerto Rico.
+As part of his international practice, Pete has assisted clients and conducted business in numerous countries, including (most frequently) Canada, Mexico, Japan, Thailand, Vietnam, South Korea, Singapore, Malaysia, China, Ukraine, Russia, Hungary, France, England, Scotland, Ireland, Germany, Italy, Belgium, Sweden, Brazil, Chile, Sri Lanka, India, Turkey, Israel, South Africa, and Puerto Rico.
 He also provides legal and cultural awareness training to foreign executives, and assists in helping foreign companies establish relationships with local government leaders within the U.S.

 Serving as outside general counsel to a number of clients, Pete has been selected for inclusion in The Best Lawyers in America®, named an Indiana Super Lawyer by a panel of his peers, identified as a Continental Who’s Who in the fields of labor & international law, recognized as a "Top Attorney" by The Legal News (identifying the nation's top 3 percent of attorneys), further recognized in Chambers USA: America's Leading Lawyers for Business, and most recently named the "Indiana Labor & Employment Attorney of the Year" by Corporate Intl Magazine.